FAQ

 How is this different from coaching or a course?

 A course teaches you something one-way.
 A coach works with you one-on-one.
 A mastermind is neither — it's a group of peers working on each other's actual problems in real time, with the assumption that the room knows things no single facilitator or course author knows.
 Coaching and courses are complementary, not competitors.
-Many members run all three at different layers of their development.

 What if I can't make every meeting?